Ilysen/Thaumaturgy/README.md

 A mod like Recipe Browser is highly recommended!

 You are free to decompile, modify etc. this mod under the MIT License.
+The mod is available in-game through the mod browser, and will always be up-to-date.

 # Credit Where Due